Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 - Create multiple Pins for the same content but don’t spam and Pin to too many Boards (no more than 10).

-- Pin consistently and Pin new content often.
-Pinterest LOVES new pins!
+- Pin consistently, and Pin new content often.
+Pinterest LOVES new pins, especially for brand new content!

 - Manual Pinning is great if you can do it consistently.
 But if that’s too much trouble for you or you simply don’t have the time, a scheduler like Tailwind can be a lifesaver!